Title

 Prizes from small town lotteries are subject to a 20% final tax if exceeding P3,000, while those below this threshold are subject to income tax, as mandated by the Philippine Charity Sweepstakes Office and the Tax Code.

-Yes, the income derived by the entity conducting the Small Town Lottery is subject to income tax.
+Yes.
+It states that the income derived by the party conducting the small town lottery is subject to income tax.

 Analyze Cases Smarter, Faster